sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=Ouc9vmq2H38&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-This trading strategy involves entering a long position in SPY (an ETF that tracks the S&P 500) at the close of the last trading day of a month and exiting the position at the close of the first trading day of the next month.
-The strategy is based on the observation that the first trading day of a new month tends to perform better than random days, with an average gain of 0.25% per trade.
-Additionally, there is a high probability that the trade will be profitable on the first attempt, making it a potentially reliable and simple approach for traders looking to capitalize on monthly market patterns.
+### Article Summary: Trading Strategy for SPY ETF at Month-End

+#### Themes:
+- Monthly trading strategy.
+- Focus on market trends at month transitions.

+#### Trading Products:
+- SPY (S&P 500 exchange-traded fund).

+#### Indicators/Signals:
+- Close of the last trading day of the month.
+- Close of the first trading day of the month.

+#### Strategy Details:
+- Enter long position at the close of the last trading day of the month.
+- Exit the trade at the close of the first trading day of the next month.

+#### Backtest Performance:
+- Average gain: 0.25%.

+#### Conclusions:
+- The strategy performs better than random trading days.
+- Consistent average gain suggests potential effectiveness.

+This summary captures the key points of the article, focusing on the described trading strategy and its observed performance without personal interpretation or extrapolation.
 </details>

 <details>